 Best use of XML and RSS to email functionality

-Emails based on XML have a wider range of possibilities.
+An XML email has a wider range of possibilities.
 XML is particularly suitable for online retailers and group buying sites that need to send more than the usual information, for example, discounts, deal expiration dates and bonus points.

 Creating emails based on XML in four steps

-Although setting up XML emails requires basic knowledge in HTML, the process is quite simple.
+Although setting up an XML email requires basic knowledge in HTML, the process is quite simple.
 Moreover, our experienced team is always available to help you with email template creation and campaign management.
 Here are our step-by-step instructions on how to create emails based on XML.

 1. Prepare an HTML email template